Targets

 If your ICPs are sharp, 1eyeᴬᴵ can help you find and prioritize much better companies.

-When company signals come in, 1eyeᴬᴵ evaluates those companies against your ICPs.
+When website activity comes in, 1eyeᴬᴵ evaluates the contact's company against your ICPs.

-When the company matches an ICP, 1eyeᴬᴵ may show an ICP badge.
+When the company matches an ICP, 1eyeᴬᴵ shows an ICP badge on the contact's card in Website Signals.

 Example:

-This helps your team understand that the company is not just active, it is also a fit.
+This helps your team understand that the contact is not just active — their company is also a fit.

 ICP match explanations